pickledish/pickledish.github.io/_drafts/2026-08-22-watermark.md

 But, the "`g` likes everything except papaya" case is even more extreme -- it means that the only time "papaya" can be emitted is when it appears as _both_ candidates in a contest.
 This almost never happens, and its real chances drop to almost 0%.

 {% include disclaimer.html content="
-It's important to note that, when looking across _all_ `g` functions, the effects \"average out\" -- as in, the `g` that loves \"papaya\" turns up exactly as often as the `g` that hates \"papaya\", and so when considering ____[broad/large text generation], the overall likelihood that \"papaya\" is generated is the same as what the LLM would've come up with organically.
+It's important to note that, when looking across _all_ moods of `g`, the effects \"average out\" -- so, the mood that loves \"papaya\" turns up exactly as often as the mood that hates \"papaya\", and over many generations, le likelihood that \"papaya\" is generated overall comes to exactly 5%.

+From what I understand, the \"non-distortionary\" claims in the SynthID paper and articles are based on this fact.

 From my understanding, a lot of the \"watermarking does not impact model quality\" argument stems from this fact.

-Personally I'm not totally convinced; to me it sounds a bit like you have a bunch of customers come in, each requesting a dozen bagels, and you decide at random to give them either 6 or 18.
-Sure, at the end of the day you can claim you gave out a dozen bagels _on average_...
-But did each customer actually get what they were expecting?
 " %}

 ## Stage 3: Detection